 Policy on Attending the Annual Meeting

 Under the Company's Corporate Governance Guidelines, the Company's policy is for all directors to attend the Annual Meeting.
-All current directors participated in the 2015 annual meeting of stockholders, with the exception of Dr. Liu who could not attend due to a family emergency.
+All current directors participated in the 2016 annual meeting of stockholders.

 Related Person Transactions